Finding Housing: What to Expect

 What was the timeline like for the process, from searching for housing to moving in?

 Melissa: I started looking during the last few weeks of fall semester, just to start to get an idea of what kind of options were available.
-We really started to look mid spring semester, around March and April.
+We really started to look mid-spring semester, around March and April, for our fall housing.
 It took a few weeks to find the right fit — my roommates and I signed our lease in late April to begin on June 2.
+Landlords will typically want to start the lease as soon as possible and not wait for August, but there’s no harm in asking about this.
 There are a lot of different lease start dates, so if you want to move into your apartment right after the on-campus housing contract expires, that is possible!
 My roommates and I went home for a while and waited for our lease to start.

 Roommates: How to Find Them